taocpp/PEGTL/README.md

 The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user of the library (the possibility of) full control over all other aspects of a parsing run.
 Whether/which actions are taken, and whether/which data structures are created during a parsing run, is entirely up to the user.

-Included are some [examples](doc/Contrib-and-Examples.md#examples) for typical situation like parsing integers, unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.
+Included are some [examples](doc/Example-Reference.md) for typical situations like parsing integers, unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.

 Through the use of template programming and template specialisations it is possible to write a grammar once, and use it in multiple ways with different (semantic) actions in different (or the same) parsing runs.